orbbec/MIPI_Camera_Platform_Driver/tools/timestamp_tracker/ReadMe.md

-# Camera Timestamp Tracker Tool
+# C++ Sample: 3.advanced.timestamp_tracker

-## Background
+## Overview

 Frame rate and timestamp stability are two important performance indicators for cameras.
 We need a tool that can record frame rate and timestamps in order to analyze their stability.

 ## Features

 The tool mainly supports the following features:
 1. Load the first connected camera device on the system and start all supported data streams;
 2. Capture each frame from the data streams and save frame rate, timestamp, and other information into a CSV file.
 The CSV files are saved in the `output` directory under the tool’s folder.
 The filename format is:
-   `{DeviceName}.{DeviceSerial}.{Sensor}.{Resolution}.{FrameRate}fps.{Timestamp}.csv`
+   `{DeviceName}_{DeviceSN}_{Sensor}_{Resolution}_{FrameRate}fps_{Timestamp}.csv`
    For example:
+   `Orbbec Gemini 335Lg_CP1S34D0002D_Color_848x480_30fps_20250517164457.csv`.
+   Data saved to the CSV file is as follows:
+   1. Number: frame index
+   2. systemTimeStampUs: the system timestamp (in microseconds) when the frame was received
+   3. globalTimeStampUs: global timestamp (in microseconds) derived from the device timestamp through linear fitting.
+   4. timeStampUs: device timestamp (in microseconds)
+   5. indexDiff: the difference between the current frame index and the previous frame index
+   6. globalTimeStampUsDiff: the difference between the current global timestamp and the previous global timestamp
+   7. timeStampUsDiff: the difference between the current device timestamp and the previous device timestamp
+3. Calculate the current frame rate every second and save it to a CSV file.
+The CSV file is saved in the `output` directory under the tool’s folder.
+The filename format is:
+   `{DeviceName}_{DeviceSN}_AverageFrameRate_{Timestamp}.csv`
+   For example:
-   `Orbbec Gemini 335Lg.CP1S34D0002D.COLOR.848x480.30fps.20250517164457.csv`
+   `Orbbec Gemini 335Lg_CP1S34D0002D_AverageFrameRate_20250517164457.csv`
-3. Frame rate monitoring: The tool periodically analyzes and prints the frame rate of the data streams, allowing you to directly detect any dropped frames.
 4. Supported devices: Various cameras supported by the OpenOrbbecSDK.

 ## Usage

 ### Launch

-Double-click the `timestamp_tracker` executable file to start the tool.
-By default, it captures up to 20,000 frames.
+Double-click the `ob_timestamp_tracker` executable file to start the tool.
+By default, it will keep running unless the user exits manually.
-Alternatively, run the tool in a terminal and specify the number of frames to capture:
+Alternatively, run the tool in a terminal and specify the runtime duration (in minutes):
-`./timestamp_tracker -n 50000`
+`./ob_timestamp_tracker -t 10`

 ### Exit